Equality and Diversity

 Awards and Certification - Project Juno and Athena SWAN

-The School of Physics and Astronomy is committed to providing an equitable environment for study and work, in line with the principles of Project Juno of the Institute of Physics.
+The School of Physics and Astronomy is committed to providing an equitable environment for study and work, in line with the principles of the Physics Inclusion Award (which replaced Project Juno in 2024) of the Institute of Physics.
 Specifically, we seek to ensure that we provide an environment in which women and men can thrive at all study, career and life stages.
 Our commitment was recognised in October 2011 by the award of Juno Champion status, and further recognised by the award of an Athena SWAN Silver award in 2013 (which was re-awarded in October 2016 and recently again in October 2018), in view of positive steps taken in this direction.
 We were especially heartened that our Juno Champion status was reconfirmed in January 2015, renewed again in August 2018, and has been confirmed again recently in August 2023.
 Our current priorities and planned activities may be seen in our Action Plan 2023.

 Introduction to recent progress in gender equality